-Today we sometimes we forget that these were commands.
-They were not suggestions.
-They were not recommendations.
+Now a day, we sometimes forget that these were commands, not suggestions or recommendations.
 But to what extent are we to obey these commands?
-The following verse comes just before the giving of the Ten Commandments
+The following verse comes just before the giving of the Ten Commandments:

 Then Moses went up to God, and the Lord called to him from the mountain and said, “This is what you are to say to the descendants of Jacob and what you are to tell the people of Israel…Exodus 19:3

 Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine,Exodus 19:5

 Moses recorded the following just after the giving of the Ten Commandments.

 Then he took the Book of the Covenant and read it to the people.
 They responded, “We will do everything the Lord has said; we will obey.”Exodus24:7

 Ten Commands – Not Multiple Choice

 Let’s think about this.
 Sometimes in school exams, teachers gives multiple questions (for example 20).
 But then they requires students to only answer some of the questions.
 For example, students can choose any 15 questions out of the 20 to answer.
 Each student would pick the 15 easiest questions for him/her to answer.
 In this way the teacher makes the exam easier.